Zuehlke/kwiz/.junie/guidelines.md

   * Package by domain, not by technical layer.
   * Each domain should be self-contained.
 * Frontend:
   * Use feature-based module structure.
-  * State management should use Angular Signals or RxJS where necessary.

 7. AI-Specific Instructions
 * Think step-by-step.